Tenza/configurations/ArchLinux Installation/README.md

 # ArchLinux Instalation notes.

-I created these notes for my desktop and notebook installations.
+These notes were created for my desktop and notebook installations.
-The desktop uses a single SSD for the OS, so it will use some recommend SSD optimizations.
+The desktop uses a single SSD and the notebook (Asus UX51VZ) uses two SSD's on a RAID 0 configuration.
-The notebook (Asus UX51VZ) uses two SSD's on a RAID 0 configuration with dualboot with Windows 7.
+Both have dualboot with Windows 7, and since both use SSD drives we will make some recommend optimizations.

 ### Create Bootable USB